 You are entitled to import a private motor vehicle in Cyprus without having to pay duties or taxes under the following conditions:

-“Normal residence” means the place where a person usually lives, that is for at least 185 days, consecutive or not, in each calendar year, because of personal and occupational ties, or, in the case of a person with no occupational ties because of personal ties which show close links between that person and the place where he is living.
+*Clarification: “Normal residence" means the place where a person usually lives, that is for at least 185 days, consecutive or not, in each calendar year, because of personal and occupational ties,or, in the case of a person with no occupational ties because of personal ties which show close links between that person and the place where he is living.

-- you are the owner or you have the written authority of the owner;
+- you are the owner or you have a written consent of the registered owner;

-- your normal residence is in another country, i.e. outside the European Union;
+- your 'normal residence'* is outside the European Union;

 - you are bringing it for your private use only;

 - you intend to use it during your stay in Cyprus for a period of time not exceeding six months, consecutive or not, per year.